Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

 \bprop For a reductive group $G$ over a scheme $S$ such that $\sR(G)$ has no torsion residue characteristics, the map $\fg \ra \fg \!\sslash\!
 G$ \up{already discussed in Proposition \uref{prop:describe-Chevalley}} is finitely presented, flat, with reduced, local complete intersection geometric fibers, its restriction

 and $\fg^\reg \subset \fg$ forms a single nonempty $G$-orbit over each geometric $(\fg \!\sslash\!
 G)$-fiber. \eprop

 \begin{proof} By \Cref{prop:base-change-for-g//G}, the $S$-scheme $\fg \!\sslash\!
 G$ is finitely presented, of formation compatible with base change.
-Thus, by \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/02FV}{02FV}}, the map $\fg \ra \fg \!\sslash\!
-G$ is also finitely presented and, by the fibral criterion \cite{EGAIV3}*{11.3.11}, the remaining claims are reduced to the case when $S$ is the spectrum of algebraically closed field $k$.
+Thus, by \cite{SP}*{Lemma \href{https://stacks.math.columbia.edu/tag/02FV}{02FV}}, the map $\fg \ra \fg \!\sslash\!
+G$ is also finitely presented and, by the fibral criterion \cite{EGAIV3}*{Corollaire 11.3.11}, the remaining claims are reduced to the case when $S$ is the spectrum of algebraically closed field $k$.
 The surjectivity of $\fg^\reg \ra \fg \!\sslash\!
-G$ then follows from the existence of a Kostant section $\cS \subset \fg^\reg$ (see \S\ref{pp:Kostant-section}) and the $G$-orbit claim is part of \cite{Jan04}*{\S7.13, Prop.}.
+G$ then follows from the existence of a Kostant section $\cS \subset \fg^\reg$ (see \S\ref{pp:Kostant-section}) and the $G$-orbit claim is part of \cite{Jan04}*{Section~7.13, Proposition}.
 Thus, by $G(k)$-conjugation, for the smoothness of $\fg^\reg \ra \fg \!\sslash\!
-G$ it suffices to consider the points of $\fg^\reg$ that lie on $\cS$, at which the map is indeed smooth by \cite{EGAIV4}*{17.11.1} because it is surjective on tangent spaces due to $\cS \isomto \fg \!\sslash\!
+G$ it suffices to consider the points of $\fg^\reg$ that lie on $\cS$, at which the map is indeed smooth by \cite{EGAIV4}*{Th\'{e}or\`{e}me 17.11.1} because it is surjective on tangent spaces due to $\cS \isomto \fg \!\sslash\!
 G$.
-Moreover, for dimension reasons, that is, by \Cref{prop:describe-Chevalley} and \cite{EGAIV2}*{6.1.5}, the map $\fg \ra \fg \!\sslash\!
-G$ between smooth $k$-schemes is flat, and hence, by \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0E9K}{0E9K}}, it is automatically a relative complete intersection.
+Moreover, for dimension reasons, that is, by \Cref{prop:describe-Chevalley} and \cite{EGAIV2}*{Proposition 6.1.5}, the map $\fg \ra \fg \!\sslash\!
+G$ between smooth $k$-schemes is flat, and hence, by \cite{SP}*{Lemma \href{https://stacks.math.columbia.edu/tag/0E9K}{0E9K}}, it is automatically a relative complete intersection.
 In particular, the geometric fibers of $\fg \ra \fg \!\sslash\!
-G$ are Cohen--Macaulay and, due to the relative density of $\fg^\reg$, also generically smooth, so the (R$_0$)$+$(S$_1$) criterion \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/031R}{031R}} ensures that they are reduced. \end{proof}
+G$ are Cohen--Macaulay and, due to the relative density of $\fg^\reg$, also generically smooth, so the (R$_0$)$+$(S$_1$) criterion \cite{SP}*{Lemma \href{https://stacks.math.columbia.edu/tag/031R}{031R}} ensures that they are reduced. \end{proof}

 The smoothness of the map $\fg^\reg \surjects \fg\!\sslash\!G$ supplied by \Cref{thm:describe-chi} leads to the description of the basic properties of the centralizer of the universal section of $\fg^\reg$ in \Cref{pla}.
-The latter generalizes \cite{Ric17}*{3.3.8, 3.3.9} and \cite{Ngo10}*{2.1.1, 2.2.1} and rests on the following lemma.
+The latter generalizes \cite{Ric17}*{Corollary 3.3.8, Proposition 3.3.9} and \cite{Ngo10}*{Lemma 2.1.1, Proposition 2.2.1} and rests on the following lemma.

 \blem For a root-smooth reductive group $G$ over a scheme $S$ such that $\Char(k(s))$ is prime to $\# (\pi_1(G_{\der, \ov{s}}))$ for $s \in S$,\footnote{This condition holds if $\sR(G)$ has no torsion residue characteristics, see \uS\uref{pp:torsion-primes}} a maximal $S$-torus $T \subset G$, and its Lie algebra $\ft \subset \fg$, the Weyl group